FauconFan/makefileC/README.md

   - Code quality controls

 To do later:
-- check if variables are being redefined inside the config file and crash
+- Check if variables are being redefined inside the config file and report error
-- check if NAME of NAME_DEBUG has a keyword value and crash
+- Check if NAME of NAME_DEBUG has a keyword value and report error